Imngzx/windows-nvim-config-2/README.md

 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).

+> [!NOTE]
+> This config only for windows, because MSVC powershell needed

 > [!CAUTION]
 > Remember to add these as root folders: